sudo-b0n3/taskr/README.md

 When you run the app for the first time macOS will prompt for accessibility access so Taskr can register the global hotkey.
 Approve the request from **System Settings → Privacy & Security → Accessibility**.

+## Updating
+Taskr does not include an in-app updater yet.
+To update:
+- Quit Taskr.
+- Download the latest release.
+- Replace `Taskr.app` in `/Applications` with the new copy.
+- Relaunch Taskr.

 ## License
 Taskr is released under the MIT License.
 See [LICENSE](LICENSE) for details.